CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Introduction

 Carbon efficiency can be achieved through supply-side or demand-side methods.
-Supply-side methods include power purchase agreements from renewable generation sources, such as solar, wind, and hydro, to \emph{indirectly} offset a cloud data center's carbon emissions.
-Such optimizations yield net-zero operation~\cite{google-green-ppa,meta-climate-change, ms-buy-renewable} over a period, such as a year, but offsets by themselves do not eliminate the instantaneous direct emissions at all times~\cite{hotair}.
-Consequently, supply-side optimizations need to be combined with demand-side methods to further reduce a cloud data center's carbon emissions.
-Demand-side optimizations exploit the fact that carbon intensity of grid-supplied electricity varies both temporally and geographically.
-A common demand-side optimization is \emph{time shifting} delay-tolerant workloads to time periods with the ``greenest'' electricity supply.
+Supply-side methods include power purchase agreements (PPAs) from renewable generation sources, such as solar, wind, and hydro, which \emph{indirectly} offset a cloud data center's carbon emissions.
+Such optimizations yield net-zero operation~\cite{google-green-ppa,meta-climate-change, ms-buy-renewable} over a long period, such as a year, but offsets by themselves do not eliminate the instantaneous direct emissions at all times~\cite{hotair}.
+Consequently, supply-side optimizations must be combined with demand-side methods to reduce a cloud data center's instantaneous direct carbon emissions.
+Demand-side optimizations exploit the fact that the carbon intensity of grid-supplied electricity varies both temporally and geographically.
+A common demand-side optimization is \emph{time shifting} delay-tolerant workloads to periods with the ``greenest'' electricity supply.
 Although not all cloud workloads are delay tolerant, many types of batch workloads exhibit significant temporal, performance, and even geographic flexibility.

-One approach for leveraging the temporal flexibility above is to use \emph{suspend-resume} mechanisms~\cite{Wiesner2021LetsWA,Acun2022AHA,cloudcarbon, Radovanovic2021CarbonAwareCF}, where jobs are suspended when the carbon intensity of the electricity is high and execution is resumed when it is low.
-For example, Google recently adopted time-shifting in its Carbon-Intelligent Computing System~\cite{Radovanovic2021CarbonAwareCF}.
-While suspend-resume-driven temporal shifting policies can reduce the carbon emissions of delay-tolerant workloads~\cite{Wiesner2021LetsWA}, they suffer from two drawbacks.
-First, the carbon intensity of grid-supplied electricity changes slowly and there may be long intervals (e.g., many hours) of high carbon periods where jobs remain suspended and make no progress.
-Such suspensions delay completion times, with 7-10$\times$ increase in completion times in some cases~\cite{ecovisor}.
-Second, when batch jobs have limited temporal flexibility and cannot be significantly shifted, the effectiveness of these methods is significantly reduced.
+One approach for leveraging the temporal flexibility above is to use \emph{suspend-resume} mechanisms~\cite{Wiesner2021LetsWA,Acun2022AHA,cloudcarbon, Radovanovic2021CarbonAwareCF}, where a scheduler suspends a job when electricity's carbon intensity rises (e.g., above some threshold) and resumes it when it drops (e.g., below the threshold).
+For example, Google recently adopted carbon-aware time-shifting in its Carbon-Intelligent Computing System~\cite{Radovanovic2021CarbonAwareCF}.
+While suspend-resume temporal shifting policies can reduce the carbon emissions of delay-tolerant workloads~\cite{Wiesner2021LetsWA}, they suffer from two drawbacks.
+First, the carbon intensity of grid-supplied electricity changes slowly, and there may be long periods (e.g., many hours) of high carbon periods where jobs remain suspended and make no progress.
+Such suspensions cause substantial delays in completion time, with 7-10$\times$ increases in completion times in some cases~\cite{ecovisor}.
+Second, when batch jobs have limited temporal flexibility and thus cannot be significantly shifted, the effectiveness of these methods is significantly reduced.